URCOLLEGE/urcollege/README.md

 # Blog

 ### August 17th 2017
 We're approaching YOURChain management to seek approval for our Dapp on the YOURChain network.
 Only the highest quality, highest energy Dapps and projects get accepted.
-Please wish us luck and with the support from the community and management we can get the tick of approval and start funding your college fees.
+Please wish us luck and show your support in the [Discord](https://discord.gg/uFf7dx2) #urcollege channel.
+Once the tick of approval has been received we will compile the high energy team to rocket this Dapp to number #1 in the YOURChain Dapp market.